We use cookies on this site to enhance your experience.

 Undergraduate students participate in paid, full-time work as a research assistant on a project under the supervision of a research-eligible Laurier faculty member.

-For the 2025/26 competition, NSERC permits institutions to recommend applications for Indigenous students beyond the institutional quota.
+For the 2026 competition, NSERC permits institutions to recommend applications for Indigenous students beyond the institutional quota.
 All applications from eligible Indigenous students at Laurier will be put forward to NSERC.
 Indigenous students must meet the eligibility requirements to apply for and hold an award and be deemed eligible via Laurier's Indigenous identity verification process.
 Students who have already completed this process for previous opportunities do not have to complete this process again.

-The duration of the USRA award is 14 to 16 weeks on a full-time basis (35 hrs/week).
+The duration of the USRA award is 14 to 16 consecutive weeks on a full-time basis (35 hrs/week).

 Typically, students hold the award during the summer semester, from May to August.
 The award may also be held during the fall or winter semester to accommodate co-op students.